 - Part I: Annual Income.
-HUD regulations specify the sources of income which are excluded from the family's annual income.
-These requirements and PHA policies for calculating annual income are found in Part I. Part II: Assets.
-HUD regulations specify the types of assets which are excluded from a family's annual income.
-These requirements and PHA policies for calculating income from assets are found in Part II. - Part III: Adjusted Income.
-Once annual income has been established HUD regulations require the PHA to subtract from annual income any of five mandatory deductions for which a family qualifies and allow the PHA to adopt additional permissive deductions.
-These requirements and PHA policies for calculating adjusted income are found in Part II. - Part IV: Calculating Family Share and PHA Subsidy.
+HUD regulations specify the sources of income to include and exclude to arrive at a family's annual income.
+These requirements and PHA policies for calculating annual income are found in Part I. - Part II: Adjusted Income.
+Once annual income has been established HUD regulations require the PHA to subtract from annual income any of five mandatory deductions for which a family qualifies.
+These requirements and PHA policies for calculating adjusted income are found in Part II. - Part III: Calculating Family Share and PHA Subsidy.
 This part describes the statutory formula for calculating total tenant payment (TTP), the use of utility allowances, and the methodology for determining PHA subsidy and required family payment.